 Do we need to pay a deposit to book our wedding ceremony?

-Yes, the deposit to book Avril as your Officiant for your wedding ceremony is $100.00 and is non-refundable.
+Yes, the retainer to book Avril as your Officiant for your wedding ceremony is 50% of your total and is non-refundable.
 This secures your date and time in her book and allows Avril to schedule her wedding days well in advance.

 Do you perform same sex wedding ceremonies?